CubeTures/CubeTures.github.io/index.md

 OR

-Go to the [Download Site](https://github.com/CubeTures/CubeTures.github.io/releases/tag/Tag) and download the .zip file.
+Go to the [Download Site](https://github.com/CubeTures/CubeTures.github.io/releases/tag/Tag) and download the .zip file

 Extract and run the Main application to play!